rit3sh-x/RISC-V-Assembler/README.md

 - **Error Handling**: Implementing robust error detection and reporting mechanisms.

 ## Getting Started
-To get started with the project, clone the repository and follow the instructions in the `INSTALL.md` file to set up the development environment.
+To get started with the project, clone the repository and follow the instructions to set up the development environment.

 ```bash
 git clone https://github.com/rit3sh-x/RISC-V-Aseembler